MetaphorData/connectors/metaphor/monday/README.md

-# Notion Connector
+# Monday Connector

-This connector extracts documents from an appropriately configured Notion site using the [Notion API](https://developers.notion.com/reference/intro) and the [LlamaIndex loader](https://llamahub.ai/l/notion) for Notion.
-It relies on a configured Azure OpenAI embedding model to get the appropriate vector embeddings for input documents.
+This connector extracts documents from [Monday.com](https://monday.com/) boards.
+It requires an appropriately configured API key that can access the configured boards.

 ## Setup

-A Notion integration's API token is required for this connector.
-Follow [these instructions](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion) to create a Notion integration and retrieve the associated API secret.
+A service account's or personal account's API key is required for this connector.
+Follow [these instructions](https://support.monday.com/hc/en-us/articles/360005144659-Does-monday-com-have-an-API) to create and retrieve the key.

-The integration will only have access to pages that it has been added to, or pages whose parent it has been added to.
-To ensure a certain section or group of pages is crawled, add the integration to the parent of those pages by following [these instructions](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions).
+Ensure that the service acccount whose API key is being used has the appropriate access to the boards that you want to extract documents from.

 Additionally, this connector requires [Azure OpenAI services](https://azure.microsoft.com/en-us/products/ai-services/openai-service) to generate embedding vectors for documents.